New FAQ's Added in the Past 30 Days (updated 12/5/2023)

 Will infants born during the RSV season receive nirsevimab before they are discharged from the hospital?

 It is recommended that infants born shortly before and during the RSV season receive nirsevimab within the first week of life, including in hospital settings.
 Infants with prolonged birth hospitalizations because of prematurity or other causes should receive nirsevimab shortly before or promptly after discharge.
-During the 23-24 RSV season, if a hospital has been unable to implement administration of nirsevimab, the infant should receive nirsevimab in an ambulatory setting as soon as available.
+If a hospital has been unable to implement administration of nirsevimab, the infant should receive nirsevimab in an ambulatory setting as soon as available.
 Currently, few hospitals participate in the VFC program, and additional advocacy to support hospital participation is ongoing.
 Timely and well-coordinated communication between birth hospital and the medical home is important.
 Equitable access to nirsevimab will require those in a community to work together.

 Which children should receive a dose of nirsevimab in their second RSV season?